Xenonas/Active-Learning-for-Part-of-Speech-Tagging/README.md

   - Information Density

   Run <b>main.py</b> in order to choose language and algorithm, in ordere to see accuracy and training history per algorithm in the Universal Dependencies datasets, EWT (english) and GDT (greek) (https://universaldependencies.org/).
   After running main and choosing a model, if it has been used in the past, it will be loaded, if not, then the model will be trained from scratch.
-Then, user can input sentences to be tagged.
+Then, the user can input sentences to be tagged.

   The code uses a bilstm simple model.